 Why don't you give it a try?

-Right now in early spring, there is a bright light you can see in the western sky just after dark.
+In the springtime there is a bright light you can usually see in the western sky just after sunset in the northern hemisphere.
 It's not a star, it's the planet Venus, nicknamed the "evening star", which is reflecting the light of the set sun.
-For the month of April, Venus will be at its brightest of the whole year!

 Navigating by the Dipper...

-Look high in the northern sky for the Big Dipper after dark this time of year.
+Look high in the northern sky for the Big Dipper after dark in the spring.
 The two stars at the end of the bowl of the Dipper point towards Polaris, the North Star.
 Drawing an imaginary line between the two stars and holding up your hand, Polaris will be about 5 fist-widths away.
 When you face Polaris, you’re facing due north.

 With your parents, look outside after sunset...